In Belgium, suicide is the biggest cause of death among young people between the age of 20 and 25.

 Now let that sink in.
 Most people of my age die because they end their own lives?
 What the actual fuck?
 That was my initial reaction when I learned about this fact.
 But when I really think about it, it isn’t that crazy at all.

-I try not to tell too many people about my issues because of two reasons: it’s not acceptable to be “sad/troubled” and a lot of people simply can’t understand what you’re going through and will make ignorant comments.
+I don’t very often tell people about my issues because of two reasons: it’s not acceptable to be “sad/troubled” and a lot of people simply can’t understand what you’re going through.
+That may result in ignorant comments.
 The thing about these comments is, most of the time people would ask me continuously to tell them what was going on.
 In let’s say 50% of these situations, from the moment I decide to open up, I get confronted with comments like “just get over it”.

 And honestly, something that hurts even more, is when someone knows about your struggle and doesn’t even take it into account.
 I go through mood swings all the time, and I warn people for them.
 I’ve made it my priority to make it clear to people that I’m not always that smiley, cheered up person who I usually am.
 I can’t begin to tell how much it affects me when I get accused of acting “weird” or “overreacting”.

 When the Netflix series “13 Reasons Why” released some time ago, everybody was talking about it.
 Suddenly everybody thinks it’s horrible that there are people going through depression or thinking about ending their lives.
 They judge the words and actions of characters in the series.
-But let me ask a real bold question here: if someone you know would commit suicide and would make tapes just like Hannah Baker did, would you be on one of them?
+But let me ask a real bold question here: are you behaving any beter than some of these fictional characters?

 Of course, we all think that everything we say or do is innocent, but let’s face it: IT IS NOT.
 Everything you say or do could have an impact on someone for the better or for the worst.